NathanCDay/new_site/content/post/2019-11-02-rstudio-shortcuts-for-laptop-productivity.md

   - keyboad-shortcuts
 ---

 I spent last week working in train cars, coffee shops, and libraries.
-My job is mostly data analysis with RStudio, so I was a little worried about shrinking my workstation workflow down to just my 13" laptop.
+My to-do list was mostly data analysis, so I was a little worried about shrinking my workstation workflow to just my 13" laptop.
 The reduced screen real-estate and lack of a mouse, motivated me to experiment a lot with RStudio's keyboard shortcuts.
 These are the six that I found myself using the most.

-### Zoom Plot tab
+### Zoom Plots

 <kbd class="item-cat">Control</kbd> + <kbd class="item-cat">Shift</kbd> + <kbd class="item-cat">6</kbd>